 - 1. A formal score sheet will be made available for the calculation of the levels.
 The following should be kept in mind: - a.
-Throughout the score sheet, an "event" may refer to a program or activity focused on the 250th Anniversary of the American Revolution or events that led up to the Revolution, in accordance with the time period listed above. - b.
+An "event" may refer to an event which may be part of an ongoing program (repetitive events) or activity focused on the 250th Anniversary of the American Revolution or events that led up to the Revolution, in accordance with the time period listed above. - b.
 Points are cumulative, so a compatriot may earn points for multiple aspects of the event and subsequent events. - c.
-Extra points are awarded for color guard performance and for attendance in colonial attire.
+Extra points are awarded for color guard performance and for attendance in colonial attire. - d.
+Attending a Chapter, State, District or National meeting only counts towards award points if it includes a specific 250th Anniversary event. - 2.

-- d.
-Routine SAR events, such as attending a chapter meeting or national congress do not count, unless the event focuses on the promotion, planning or conduct of this program or its events. - 2.
 Awards are based on activity and the awarding of points for each type of activity: - a.
 Directing, chairing, or co-chairing an event or sub-committee for the duration of the event.
 (20 points) - b.
 Participation in the planning, financing, promotion or conduct of an event other than directing, chairing, or co-chairing an event.
 Those that do direct, chair or co-chair and event and also serve as a regular member of a committee or sub-committee in a non-leadership role, may also earn points.
 (10 points) - c.
 Attending an Event (3 points) - d.
 Attending an event in Colonial Attire (5 points) - 3.
-SAR Members may be awarded the Gold 250th Anniversary Recognition Medal for achieving a total of 150 promotion points as certified by his chapter, state, district, or national society. - 4.
-The National Society, or a District, may award the Gold 250th Anniversary Recognition Medal to a Non-SAR member or to one of its Partners in Patriotism.
+SAR Members may be awarded the Gold 250th Anniversary Recognition Medal for achieving a total of 150 promotion points as certified by his chapter, state, district, or national society.
+This is 90 points over and above the points required for the Silver Medal.
+Events used to qualify for the Bronze and Silver Medal may be counted towards qualification for the Gold Medal.
+There is no requirement for a member to earn the Bronze or Silver Medals before submitting for the Gold Medal. - 4.
+The President General may award the Gold 250th Anniversary Recognition Medal to a Non-SAR member, or to one of its Partners in Patriotism, who has significantly assisted in the SAR's celebration of the 250th Anniversary of the American Revolution.